apache/gravitino/docs/how-to-install.md

 ## Install Apache Gravitino using Docker Compose

-If you want to try out the whole Gravitino system with other components, use the Docker Compose.
+If you want to try out the whole Gravitino system with other components, use Docker Compose.

 For details, see [Gravitino playground repository](https://github.com/apache/gravitino-playground) and [playground example](./how-to-use-the-playground.md).